technomancy/slamhound/README.md

       (:import (java.io ByteArrayInputStream)))

-For large projects, it can be slow to re-run from the command-line since it has to load every namespace on the classpath for every invocation.
-The interactive task can mitigate this:
+For large projects, it can be slow to re-run from the command-line since it has to load every namespace for every invocation.
+Leiningen's interactive task is one way to mitigate this:

     $ lein int
     Welcome to Leiningen.
 Type help for a list of commands. lein> slamhound src/my/namespace.clj
     [...]

-The first run will be slower, but successive runs will be quick.
+The first run will be slow, but successive runs will be quick.

 ## Repl Usage

-You can also use any repl:
+You can do it manually from the repl too:

     user=> (use 'slam.hound)
     nil
-    user=> (reconstruct "src/my/namespace.clj")
+    user=> (println (reconstruct "src/my/namespace.clj"))
     (ns my.namespace
       "I have a doc string."
       (:use [clojure.pprint :only [pprint]])